High Street (Lake District): Roman road

 A Roman road, a scheduled monument, crosses the fell between Roman forts at Brougham (Brocavum) near Penrith and Ambleside (Galava).
 Although the route takes the road higher than any other Roman road in England, the High Street range has quite gentle slopes and a flat summit plateau, characteristics that may have persuaded Roman surveyors to build the road over the fell tops rather than through the valleys which were densely forested and marshy making them susceptible to ambush.
 There has been speculation that the Romans made use of a prehistoric trackway.

 The nature of the Roman road remains problematic, as much of it is sunken in a hollow, rather than being built on top of an embankment or agger in the usual Roman fashion.
 Funding was obtained for an archaeological excavation to investigate the Roman road in 2022.
-This focussed on a stretch of the road at Bampton Common.
+The investigation focussed on a stretch of the road at Bampton Common.

 Fairs

-The fell's flat summit was also used as a venue for summer fairs by the local population in the 18th and 19th centuries.
-People from the surrounding valleys would gather every year on 12 July to return stray sheep to their owners; games and wrestling would also take place as well as horse racing.
-The summit of High Street is still known as Racecourse Hill, and is so named on maps, and fell ponies can be found grazing occasionally on its summit.
+The fell's flat summit was used as a venue for summer fairs by the local population in the 18th and 19th centuries.
+People from the surrounding valleys gathered annually on 12 July to return stray sheep to their owners.
+Games and wrestling also took place as well as horse racing.
+The summit of High Street is known as Racecourse Hill, and is so named on maps, and fell ponies can be found grazing occasionally on its summit.
 The last of the summer fairs was held in 1835.